 Sarah: That’s interesting… how exactly did they come to these conclusions?

 Jessica: Well they had a 12-week study that included 31 people with various stages of cognitive impairment and an 82-person healthy control group.
 Researchers were able to collect 1.5 gigabytes of data per participant per day and that included data on motor function and sleep rhythms.

 Sarah: So did they just have people use their phones like normal and kinda monitor it?

 Jessica: I don’t think that’s far off!
 They collected their data from a bunch of different platforms.
 They used iPhones, Apple Watches, iPads, and Beddit sleep monitoring devices for the study.
 I believe they are planning on conducting more research, but this was just an early-stage study.

 Sarah: Nice!
-Yeah I think that this is great!
-I mean dementia affects about 47 million people across the world, so anything that helps us detect early stages of mental decline is amazing!
+Yeah, I think that this is great!
+I mean dementia affects about 47 million people across the world, so anything that helps us detect the early stages of mental decline is amazing!

 Sarah: Yeah, things like this are going to take some time, which can be frustrating but at least we are moving toward improvement.

 Jessica: Right and as the site of care moves more toward the home with things like telehealth, it’s going to be so important to have devices that can help notice these signs so people can be notified and seek the treatment they need.